News & Articles

 Photo by Studio Sarah Willmer Architecture

-The trim of your home should match your white walls if you already have them.
-With white paint, you will be able to maintain the frameless appearance of your landscape, which will expand the view’s presence in your home by eliminating the delineation between the walls and woodwork.
-The strategy (painting both walls and trim white) is most effective with white due to its reflectivity, but it can be used with any colour.
+Ensure the trim of your home matches your white walls if you already have them.
+White paint maintains a frameless landscape appearance, expanding the view’s presence by eliminating the delineation between walls and woodwork.
+This strategy, painting both walls and trim white, is most effective due to its reflectivity, but it can work with any color.

 Photo by Brittany Stiles Design